arunedarath/cge7-help-scripts/README.md

 # cge7-help-scripts
-This repository contains scripts (bash) to make CGE7 development easy.
+This repository contains scripts for Montavista CG-Linux development.